scumulder/CS50-Projects/README.md

 This repository contains all my work from the CS50 online course through Harvard edX.

 CS50 (Computer Science 50) is an on-campus and online introductory course on computer science from Harvard.
 The course material is available for free on HarvadX with a range of certificates available for a fee.
-Other course on HarvardX can be found here: https://www.edx.org/school/harvardx
+Other courses on HarvardX can be found here: https://www.edx.org/school/harvardx

 ## Syllabus